Tell the Scottish Government to speak up against unjust debt

 Write to or email the Minister for International Development

 We’ve created this template letter for Jubilee Scotland supporters to send to Jenny Gilruth.
 Add your own words if you can, as this makes it more powerful.
-Then simply insert your full address and the date where indicated, print your name, then print the letter, sign it and post to the address shown on the top left.
+Then simply insert your full address and the date, print your name, then print the letter, sign it and post to the address shown on the top left.

 Write to your MSP about unjust debt